 Fun Fact: The Refine Edge tool creates and performs edits to an intermediary alpha channel for use just inside your project.
 Who knew?!

-Step 3: Create The Alpha Channel
+Step 3: Create The Alpha Channel in Photoshop

 On the bottom right of your screen is the Layer Mixer panel.
 Situated just beside it is the Channel Mixer panel.
 To get to it, click on the tab that says “Channels”.